nagwww/aws-s3-book/README.md

 ##### Delete ACL

-There is delete ACL, however you can update the ACL.
+There is NO delete ACL, however you can update the ACL.
 One of the recommendation is to get the current ACL and update it accordingly.
 Using the above methods.

 #### Policies

-Policies give you fine grained access control,
+Policies give you fine grained access control, with ACL you can only grant like READ, WRITE,FULL CONTROL, with policies you can go granular like "list" "putACL", "getACL" etc. here are a few examples,

+##### Create a Bucket Policy

 # Archiving & Backup